-- 1.25 The Combined Authority will support work to: - Submit funding bids with operators and industry for trialling innovative mobile technologies such as small cells; and - Encourage the development of private 5G networks, including those using 'network slices' of public networks, working with businesses and campuses.
+The Combined Authority will support work to:

+- Submit funding bids with operators, asset owners and industry for trialling innovative mobile technologies such as small cells; - Pilot and trial new and innovative solutions to support better connectivity, including 5G use cases (e.g. in visitor economy and social care applications), small cells for 5G deployment, and smart poles; and - Encourage the development of private 5G networks, including those using 'network slices' of public networks8, working with businesses and campuses.